-DXC Technology's electronic waste is mostly composed of desktops, laptops, printers, monitors and servers.
+DXC Technology's IT asset disposition is mostly composed of desktop computers, laptop computers, printers, monitors, and servers.
 Because of our IT services activities, this type of waste is our main waste concern, and we endeavor to be responsible when IT equipment nears the end of its functional life.
-DXC recognizes the potentially harmful environment and health effects of sending e-waste to landfill: We are committed to sending zero e-waste to landfill, in alignment with the UN SDG 12 of responsible consumption and production.
+DXC recognizes the potentially harmful environment and health effects of sending e-waste to landfill: We are committed to sending zero e-waste to landfill, in alignment with the UN SDG 12 of responsible consumption and production, a goal that we have achieved over the past 3 years.

 We test used items to determine whether they can be reused, either within the company or by other organizations.
 We are ethically responsible for data security and ensure that no sensitive information is passed on when reselling IT hardware that contains hard drives.
-This approach ensures that DXC and our clients are protected from data breaches.
+This approach ensures that DXC and our customers are protected from data breaches.
 We erase to government-approved standards the hard drives of all products we resell; we remove any identification of the previous user and fully inspect and test the device before resale.